miya-w/React-Projects/05-react-login-form2/README.md

 In React, events are SynthenticEvent, a wrapper around the browser’s native event.
 It has the same interface as the browser’s native event, including stopPropagation() and preventDefault(), except the events work identically across all browsers.
 [stakeoverflow](https://stackoverflow.com/questions/67014481/what-is-event-target-value-in-react-exactly)

+event.target is a property of the Event object that is passed as an argument to the event listener function.
+It returns a reference to the DOM element that the event originated from.

+So, event.target is an object in the DOM, specifically a reference to the element that triggered the event.

 ## 3. SyntheticEvent
 ( React documents )[https://reactjs.org/docs/events.html]